ThomasT3563/library-DICOM/README.md

 *library developped during an internship at IUCT-Oncopole, France.*

 Provide tools to read, modify and convert medical images at DICOM format.

+**DONE :**
+- conversion PET,CT or similar DICOM set of images to nifti file

+**TODO :**
+- conversion DICOM RTSTRUCT to mask in nifti format
+- generation empty RTSTRUCT from PET,CT or similar set of DICOM images
+- conversion of a nifti mask to a ROI in a DICOM RTSTRUCT